association-of-corporate-counsel/auth0/README.md

 There are 2 ways to install this module detailed below. **Please note:** the Auth0 login form will not appear until the module has been configured (see [Getting Started](#getting-started) below).

-### Install from Drupal.org manually

-1. Go to the [DO Auth0 module page](https://www.drupal.org/project/auth0), scroll to "Downloads," and copy the URL to the latest version's tar.gz file.
-2. Go to Manage > Extend and click **Install New Module**.
-3. Paste the URL copied into the "Install from a URL" field and click **Install**.
-4. Back on the Modules page, scroll down the the Auth0 module, click the checkbox, then click **Install**.

 ### Install from Github

 Installing from Github requires Composer ([installation instructions](https://getcomposer.org/doc/00-intro.md)).